2011 in UEFA: Champions League

 Wembley Stadium hosted the 2011 UEFA Champions League Final.

 Barcelona of Spain's La Liga won the 2010–11 edition of the UEFA Champions League, making it the fourth time the club won either the Champions League or European Cup.
 Barcelona defeated Manchester United of England's Premier League in the championship.
 The final was played at Wembley Stadium in London, making it the first time since renovations that the venue hosted the Champions League final.

 The entire knockout round of the tournament was played in 2011, beginning with sixteen clubs from seven different UEFA nations.
 The five largest leagues by UEFA coefficients had at least two representatives in the knockout phase of the tournament.
-Outside of the "big five", Denmark's Copenhagen and Ukraine's Shakhtar Donetsk earned berths into the knockout round, with Shakhtar Dontsk reaching the quarterfinals, before losing to eventual champions, Barcelona.
+Outside of the "big five", Denmark's Copenhagen and Ukraine's Shakhtar Donetsk earned berths into the knockout round, with Shakhtar Donetsk reaching the quarterfinals, before losing to eventual champions, Barcelona.

 Lionel Messi of Barcelona was the tournament's top-scorer scoring twelve goals in thirteen appearances.